-There were, however, some constructive suggestions put forward that would, if supported, help to address these obstacles.
+There however, some were, constructive suggestions put forward that would, if supported, help to address these obstacles.

 Data Collection, Analysis & Sharing

 The collection and sharing of more granular digital data on rural and island road networks and land in their proximity will help to build a stronger evidence base that supports planning and budgeting of new active travel routes.